Open-EO/openeo-web-editor/README.md

   * `1`: If only a single node is being added, opens this node without explicitly naming it.
   * Otherwise, the value must correspond to the node identifier without `#` at the beginning.
 * `wizard`: Opens a specific wizard on start-up.
 The value must correspond to the component name of the wizard.
 Wizard options can be set by provding them as query parameter prefixed with `wizard~`, e.g. `&wizard~collection=SENTINEL2-L2A`.
+  * Usecase "Run UDP": For `wizard=UDP` you can provide a process in the query parameter `wizard~process` which has the same format as in `process` above and will open a wizard for this UDP.
 * `preview-collection` Shows the preview of a Collection on the map upon start.

 Example: <https://editor.openeo.org?server=https://earthengine.openeo.org&discover=1&process=https://raw.githubusercontent.com/Open-EO/openeo-earthengine-driver/master/tests/data/sample-processgraph.json>